Arctic Studies Programme 2021-2022

 - demonstrate improved knowledge in different approaches and multidisciplinary character in Arctic research

 - judge the viability of information given, e.g. in media, and write an academic paper.

 Please note: The Arctic Studies Programme does not award a degree.
 If the module is completed successfully, it can be counted as a minor toward a degree.

 The ASP is designed for Finnish and foreign degree students, exchange students, and special groups.
 The courses are taught in English.
 ASP studies in the autumn semester are basic level studies and are taught during the autumn semester (periods 1–2), from the beginning of September to mid-December.

 The programme consists of five main courses (ASPB1101–1105) and three optional courses ASPB1106 (1, 2, 3).
 The studies can be completed by either taking individual courses or taking part in the whole 25 ECTS module.
 Three optional (5 ECTS and 1 ECTS) courses are offered in the semester 2021.
 Students are required to register for all individual courses in advance by using WebOodi system.
 Please note that the ASP is offered only once a year in autumn-winter semester and course’s themes might be changed next year.

 Download the structure and the contents of the studies, the description of the lectures and presentation of the programme [pdf].

 University of the Arctic

+The University of the Arctic (UArctic) is a cooperative network of universities, colleges, research institutes and other organizations concerned with education and research in and about the North.
 The Arctic Centre actively participates in developing the operational content of the UArctic, in its mobility programs and thematic networks (People and the Arctic Extractive Industries and Arctic Law).
 The Arctic Studies Program delivers to UArctic’s Circumpolar Studies.